zzzprojects/docs/dapper-plus.net/pages/documentations/old_to_remove/audit/audit-entry-item.md

 ---
 Name: AuditEntryItem
-LastMod: 2023-02-27
+LastMod: 2025-06-16
 ---

 # AuditEntryItem

 ## Description

-The `AuditEntryItem` class represents the auditing value metadata of a row that has been modified.

-The entry item is used in the [AuditEntry](audit-entry.md) class.
+The `AuditEntryItem` class represents the auditing value metadata of a row that has been modified; the entry item is used in the [AuditEntry](audit-entry.md) class.

 ```csharp
 // The namespace is different because the https://bulk-operations.net/ library is used under the hood.